On Writing & Exploration: A talk with Kitty Pilgrim

 In your novels what is fact and how much is fiction?

 I try to write fact-based fiction.
 Many details are true to life.
 For example in The Stolen Chalice the finale of the book takes place at an infectious disease medical center in Cairo.
 I traveled there to research how they might treat an outbreak of a biochemical attack.
 In The Explorer’s Code I consulted with real scientists on the decoding of the 1918 pandemic genome, the Alvin submersible.
-Unless I needed to change something for purposes of plot, the descriptions and science in the book is as true to life as possible.
+In Summer of Fire, I actually climbed Mount Vesuvius to look into the smoldering caldera.

 Are the characters based on real people?